phani92/python/README.md

 - Personal notes.
 - If anything is useful please feel free to use them.
 - Everything in python is object
+- Special shout out to [Harry](https://www.codewithharry.com/) for the amazing course and practice problems.

 ## Variables and data types